-- 5.10.6 While a review is pending, interim sanctions may be imposed by the responsible university administrator, but irreversible sanctions shall not be imposed until the review process is complete.
+5.10.6 While a review is pending, interim sanctions may be imposed by the responsible university administrator, but irreversible sanctions shall not be imposed until the review process is complete.
 For example, if termination from employment has been recommended, a respondent may be suspended from employment (on a paid or unpaid basis) during the review process, but a termination of employment shall not be imposed until the review process is complete and the termination recommendation is upheld.
-Leave may be unpaid where the employee has failed to participate in the investigation promptly or in good faith. - 5.10.7 Upon receipt of a written request for review, the EO/AA Director or designee shall provide the party not requesting the review a copy of the request and invite that responding party to submit a written response within five business days. - 5.10.8 The EO/AA Director or designee shall promptly convene a three-member review panel from a pool of faculty, staff, and students trained in Title VII, Title IV, and Title VI requirements, Policy 165, and related procedures. - 5.10.8.1 The three-member review panel shall be selected from the pool of trained panel members as follows:
+Leave may be unpaid where the employee has failed to participate in the investigation promptly or in good faith.

+5.10.7 Upon receipt of a written request for review, the EO/AA Director or designee shall provide the party not requesting the review a copy of the request and invite that responding party to submit a written response.
+The Title IX Coordinator or investigator may also provide a written response to the written request for review.

+5.10.8 The EO/AA Director or designee shall promptly convene a three-member review panel from a pool of faculty, staff, and students trained in Title VII, Title IV, and Title VI requirements, Policy 165, and related procedures.

+5.10.8.1 The three-member review panel shall be selected from the pool of trained panel members as follows: